springmeyer/win-osm-workshop/Tutorial.md

 1. Click "Next" until you get to the "Database Connection" window
 1. In the "Password" field, type "osm"
 1. Click "Next"
-1. On the "Database Name" window, in the "Database Name:" field, type "osm"
+1. On the "Database Name" window, in the "Database Name:" field, type "osm" (_TODO: is this right?_)
 1. Click "Install"
 1. Click "Yes" to the "Would you like us to register the GDAL_DATA environment variable (see Appendix C), click "Yes"
 1. Click "Close" on the "Installation Complete" window.